amejiarosario/amejiarosario.github.io/source/_posts/2018-05-25-Data-Structures-Time-Complexity-for-Beginners-Arrays-HashMaps-Linked-Lists-Stacks-Queues-tutorial.md

 ## Linked Lists

-Linked List is a data structure where every element is connected to the next one.
+A linked list is a data structure where every element is connected to the next one.

 {% img /images/linked-list.jpg "LinkedList" %}